onjas-buidl/LLM-agent-game/README.md

 # Running Guide
-- Setup OpenAI API key
+1. Setup OpenAI API key
   - Get your key [here](https://platform.openai.com/account/api-keys).
   - Set your local environmental variable by typing in terminal: `export OPENAI_API_KEY=<your secret key>`.
   - Currently, cost is quite low. ~30 rounds of game cost less than $0.1.
+2. Create a folder named `logs` in the root directory. (otherwise the code will throw an error)
-- Run the `ExplorerAgent.py` file.
+3. Run the `ExplorerAgent.py` file.
 Feel free to change world_size, change the agent principles, and play with other parameters.